ivuorinen/starred/README.md

 - [Accessible360/accessible-slick](https://github.com/Accessible360/accessible-slick) - the last (accessible) carousel you'll ever need.
 - [Asabeneh/30-Days-Of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of  React challenge is a step by step guide to learn React in 30 days.
 It requires HTML, CSS, and JavaScript knowledge.
 You should be comfortable with JavaScript before you start to React.
 If you are not comfortable with JavaScript check out 30DaysOfJavaScript.
 This is a continuation of 30 Days Of JS.
 This challenge may take more than 100 days, follow your own pace.
 - [Bogdan-Lyashenko/js-code-to-svg-flowchart](https://github.com/Bogdan-Lyashenko/js-code-to-svg-flowchart) - js2flowchart - a visualization library to convert any JavaScript code into beautiful SVG flowchart.
 Learn other’s code.
 Design your code.
 Refactor code.
 Document code.
 Explain code.
-- [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [BrainMaestro/packagehub](https://github.com/BrainMaestro/packagehub) - An extension for displaying dependencies of projects on GitHub
 - [David-Desmaisons/Vue.Isotope](https://github.com/David-Desmaisons/Vue.Isotope) - :iphone: Vue component for isotope filter & sort magical layouts
 - [Enriquito/youtube-dl-front](https://github.com/Enriquito/youtube-dl-front) - A youtube-dl interface